Subhan-Noor/crypto_predictor/Guide.md

 ## 📌 **Implementation Notes & Tips:**

+* For Twitter data, use `snscrape` instead of Twint.
+Install with `pip install snscrape`.
 * Regularly back up Supabase database.
 * Use environment variables (.env) for sensitive keys and API secrets.
 * Start with simple ML models for quick wins, gradually move towards more complex models like LSTM if performance is insufficient.